lbaisinger/Andrzej-d2r/README.md

 # Andrzej
-Andrzej BEDZIE walczyl z potworami, obecnie przygotowuje się do walki
+Andrzej BEDZIE walczyl z potworami, obecnie przygotowuje się do walki.
+In this hunting style Andrew runs to the WP igoring (luring?) monster and once reached WP starts exoring the shit out of them.
 # DEFINITION #
 The aim of this branch is to introduce an optimized script for efficient and deadly hunting with maximum dmg output.
 To achieve this the main loop must be short enough to not extend any ability/spell CDs.